-In this article, we will take you through 10 blogging best practices that will help you grow your viewership and engagement.
-These tips will help you prepare and
+In this article, we will take you through 10 blogging best practices for nonprofits that will help you grow your viewership and engagement through content.

 Adopt Google Analytics